jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 Issuer and Subject Subject Identifier Type {#sub-id-iss-sub}
 ------------------------------------------
 The Issuer and Subject Subject Identifier Type describes a subject by an issuer and a subject.
 Subject Identifiers of this type MUST contain an `iss` claim whose value identifies the issuer, and a `sub` claim whose value identifies the subject with respect to the issuer.
-These claims MUST follow the formats of the `iss` claim and `sub` claim defined by {{!RFC7519}}, respectively.
+These claims MUST follow the formats of the `iss` claim and `sub` claim defined by {{!JWT}}, respectively.
 Both the `iss` claim and the `sub` claim MUST NOT be null or empty.
 The Issuer and Subject Subject Identifier Type is identified by the name `iss_sub`.

 Below is a non-normative example Subject Identifier for the Issuer and Subject Subject Identifier Type: